Rose of Tralee (festival): History

 In 2004 the Rose of Tralee Regional Finals were introduced to offer more people an opportunity to participate in the Rose of Tralee International Festival.
-It was held every year until 2015 in Portlaoise, Co.
-Laois on the June Bank Holiday weekend.
+It was held every year until 2015 in Portlaoise, County Laois on the June Bank Holiday weekend.

 In the inaugural Regional Final, fourteen women competed for three places in the Rose of Tralee International Festival in August.
 It became bigger each year and in 2015 the Regional Finals brought together 56 Roses from the United States, Ireland, Britain, Europe, Canada and the United Arab Emirates.
 Over three selection nights, seven Irish Roses and sixteen International Roses were then selected to progress and join the other 9 Roses at the Rose of Tralee International Festival in August.

 From 2004 to 2015, the number of Rose Centres grew to more than 65.
 In 2014 it was announced that the 2015 Regional Finals would be the last, in favour of a revamped selection process held in Tralee.

 The 2020 and 2021 events were cancelled due to the restrictions in place to address the COVID-19 pandemic in Ireland.
 In December 2021, it was announced that the festival would return in 2022.

 In December 2021, it was also announced by Anthony O'Gara that married women and transgender women can enter for the Rose of Tralee, and that the maximum age limit had increased to 29 years of age.

+In July 2023, it was announced that Kathryn Thomas would join Dáithí Ó Sé as a co-host, marking the first time that the event would have two presenters.